A warm welcome to Year 5 – St Paul (Mrs Posso and Mrs Terry) and St Catherine (Mrs Carney).

 The Summer term begins with our residential field trip to Swanage which introduces the children to the connector “Life on the Ocean Wave”.
 During the trip the children investigate coastal features and use this information in the follow up work done back at school during the rest of the term.
-You can read all about last year’s visit to Swanage by following the link from this page.
+You can read all about this year’s visit to Swanage by following the link from this page.

 Please look at our termly Curriculum newsletter and the presentation from the Curriculum Evening for more information on what we are up to!